harshi0102/harshi0102/README.md

 #### **I am an accomplished Full-Stack software engineer, entrepreneur, and branding specialist with experience in developing and co-founding tech startups.
 As a leader, I enjoy problem-solving, ideating, conceptualizing, and producing consumer-centric technology.
 I've spent the last several months working remotely and asynchronously using pair programming with people across different cultures to lead and build real-world projects.
 I have a degree in Computer Science and am comfortable at all levels of the software development stack**

-- 🔭 I’m currently working on Ruby
+- 🔭 I’m currently working on Book List Projects of Ruby Programming Language

 - 🌱 I’m currently learning Ruby